NEW STUDENT REGISTRATION!

-Please check the site calendar frequently.
+Please check the McCullough website calendar frequently.
 Events will be added to the calendar as they become available.
-There will also be a monthly calendar in the THT folder as well.

 Welcome to the PTO section of the McCullough Elementary School website.
 The PTO at McCullough is very active in the school and provides many opportunities for our students.
-PTO meetings are held on the second Tuesday of each month at 7:00PM in the school library.
-Dates and times are posted on the monthly calendar and reminders will be will be included in the Take-Home-Tuesday file.
+Please check Take Home Tuesday for the meeting schedule.
 Babysitting is provided by Community Action Program during these meetings from Penn-Trafford High School.
-Please consider joining the PTO and visit our website below.

 Follow us on Twitter at @McCulloughElem.
 Announcements and messages will be posted on this site regularly.
 Please feel free to contact me at the school with any feedback or questions.

 McCullough Elementary is proud to work in conjunction with the Westmoreland Community Federal Credit Union on teaching our students financial literacy.
 The Little Savers Club helps students understand the importance of saving money and making sound financial decisions.
 Westmoreland Community Federal Credit Union comes to the school each month in order for the students to participate in the Little Savers Program.
 The students make monthly deposits into their account and receive incentives for participating.
 I encourage everyone to participate in the program.
 Attached is a brochure outlining the program as well as the application and the dates when Westmoreland Community Federal Credit Union will be in school.